 Since managers and employees are not in close proximity, the dynamics of remote work are different from an office environment.
 You have to empower employees to run with their work.
 We have established an onboarding and training program to help ramp up new employees as quickly as possible to full production.

 And, we focus on trust.
 We hire the best people and then we trust them to get the job done and meet their deadlines.What are the keys to managing a remote #sales team?
 We have always been a remote company and have learned what works.
 Read this article by #CEO @M_3Jr as he describes 5 keys to managing #WFH employees. #ModernSelling Click To Tweet

 Mastering Digital Platforms

 Managing remote teams successfully requires all team members to leverage digital platforms to build relationships based on trust and communication.
 Why does that seem to come so naturally to us?

-Well that’s what we teach our clients through our digital sales training programs.
+Well that’s what we teach our clients through our social selling training programs.